developer-zebra/developer-zebra-site/src/devicecentral/3-1/guide/setup/index.md

 This section provides installation instructions for **Device Central**.

-<p>Starting with Android 10, <b>Device Central</b> is no longer built-in the device.
+<p>Starting with Android 10, <b>Device Central</b> is no longer built into Zebra devices.
 It is required to be downloaded through the <a href="https://www.zebra.com/us/en/support-downloads/software/utilities/device-central.html">Zebra support portal</a>. </p>

 ## Manual Installation